 As a Canadian I did not vote for the Liberals, in fact I voted for the Green Party, one of the minority parties that stood to benefit from electoral reform.
 Minority party supporters all stood to gain, but more importantly so did everyone else.
 Who knows what Justin was thinking, but I suspect he figured he would do better under the current voting system.

 Over the years I have noticed a lot of confusion over what proportional representation really means and many think the status quo is ok, so why try to complicate the matter?
 What they don't seem to realize is that most of their votes are wasted.
 It is great if your party gets in, but very possibly you could have stayed home and your party would still have won.
 Mind you, if everyone took that attitude (and some do) your party might not have gotten in.
 More votes than what is needed don't have much if any real impact.

 In a multi party system more often than not, the winning party does not get over half the votes which would signify more of a true mandate.
 In fact a common strategy of politicians is to split the opposition.
 If you really want your vote to make a difference take a closer look at the proportional systems.

 Although most people claim they vote for the person, not the party, it doesn't really hold up.
 A great number vote for the party regardless--I offer Donald Trump as an example.
-Even under some proportional systems you are contributing towards your person.
+Under some proportional systems you are contributing towards your person.
 If each party has to provide a ranked list you not only evaluate where your favoured person ranks, but can also evaluate the character of all those on the list, compared to other lists.
 It is true for a party or a candidate to actually get elected they must attract a criteria point.
 If they don't, they don't make it.
 You could say in that case your vote didn't accomplish anything, but in fact you have at least registered your support which may be useful in future elections.